 It’s a question we at MyChargeBack hear frequently from the public.
-Binary options and forex scams in particular are responsible for having ripped off anywhere between $5 and $10 billion dollars a year from innocent investors around the globe.
+Binary options and forex trading sites in particular are responsible for having ripped off anywhere between $5 and $10 billion dollars a year from innocent investors around the globe.
 It’s a worldwide plague, so why can’t it be eliminated like, say, polio was?

 The answer, in short, is that there’s no way to develop a vaccine.